May Day: A History of May 1st

 The Gaelic holiday ‘Beltane’ was held on May 1, and was honoured in Ireland, Scotland and Wales.

 Flowers also played a part in this celebration; bunches of primrose, hawthorn and marigolds were placed over doorways and in windows.
-Bonfires were lit, to ward off evil spirits, and to give thanks for the return of warm weather.
+Bonfires were lit, to ward off evil spirits, and to give thanks for the return of warmer weather.

 Saint Walburga